hwang2006/High-Throughput-Computing-as-a-Service/README.md

 ```
 ubuntu@ip-172-31-32-76:~$ sudo /opt/lampp/lampp restart
 ```
-15. Accecc the HTCaaS Wiki Homepage (http://your-ubuntu-instance-public-ip-address) that you have just deployed.
+15. Accecc the HTCaaS Wiki Website (http://your-ubuntu-instance-public-ip-address) that you have just deployed on AWS EC2.
 Congratulation!!!